 Keep Your Assets

 While the Chapter 7 procedure is commonly referred to as a “liquidation” case, most debtors don’t actually lose possession of their property in their filing.
 The law provides you with a wide variety of exemptions that safeguard valuable assets from being used or sold to pay your creditors.
 Common examples of exempted property includes your home, vehicle, 401k account, clothing and common household belongings.
-The reality is that the majority of Chapter 7 debtors are allowed to fully discharge their debts without losing any of their assets.
+The reality is that the majority of debtors are allowed to fully discharge their debts without losing any of their assets.

 Because the Chapter 7 process does not last as long as the Chapter 13 process, it generally costs you less to file.